openelb/openelb/doc/install-porter-on-kubernetes.md

 # Install Porter on Kubernetes (kubectl and Helm)

-This document describes how to use kubectl and [Helm](https://helm.sh/) to install Porter in a Kubernetes cluster.
-For details about how to install Porter on the [KubeSphere](https://kubesphere.io/docs/installing-on-linux/introduction/multioverview/#step-3-create-a-cluster) web console, see [Install Porter on KubeSphere (Web Console)](./install-porter-on-kubesphere.md).
+This document describes how to use kubectl and [Helm](https://helm.sh/) to install and delete Porter in a Kubernetes cluster.
+For details about how to install and delete Porter on the [KubeSphere](https://kubesphere.io/docs/installing-on-linux/introduction/multioverview/#step-3-create-a-cluster) web console, see [Install Porter on KubeSphere (Web Console)](./install-porter-on-kubesphere.md).

 ## Prerequisites